Ensembl/ensembl-hive/docs/quickstart/install.rst

 #.
 GraphViz visualization package (includes "dot" executable and
    libraries used by the Perl dependencies).

    #.
-Check in your terminal that you have "dot" installed
+Check in your terminal that you have "dot" installed.
    #.
-If not, visit `graphviz.org <http://graphviz.org/>`__ to download
+If not, install using a package manager, or visit `graphviz.org <http://graphviz.org/>`__ to download
-      it
+      it.

 #.
 GnuPlot visualization package (includes "gnuplot" executable and
    libraries used by the Perl dependencies).

    #.
-Check in your terminal that you have "gnuplot" installed
+Check in your terminal that you have "gnuplot" installed.
    #.
-If not, visit `gnuplot.info <http://www.gnuplot.info/>`__ to
+If not, install using a package manager, or visit `gnuplot.info <http://www.gnuplot.info/>`__ to
-      download it
+      download it.

 #. cpanm -- a handy utility to recursively install Perl dependencies.

    #.
-Check in your terminal that you have "cpanm" installed
+Check in your terminal that you have "cpanm" installed.
    #.
 If not, visit `cpanmin.us <https://cpanmin.us>`__ to download it
-      (just read and follow the instructions in the header of the script)
+      (just read and follow the instructions in the header of the script).

 Main repository